Social Menu

 Leaders Should Always Go First

-RJ was particularly interested in what it takes to be able to share ideas and experiment within an organization without fear of retribution.
+It’s not always obvious how to share ideas and experiment within an organization without fear of retribution.
 I think it’s specifically the responsibility of the person with the most power, usually the leader, to create and sustain psychological safety within the team.
 One way to establish a safe environment is for the leader to acknowledge how important it is to be able to share ideas, even if they challenge someone else’s, and to show they mean what they say by volunteering themselves for people to practice on:

 “I recognize that I may not always have responded well to new ideas in the past.
 I hope you’ll help me as I practice developing a new habit of responding to new ideas with curiosity and openness.